rsDojo/KataBankOCR/README.md

 # KataBankOCR
-Repository for the KataBankOCR: http://codingdojo.org/kata/BankOCR/
+Repository for our KataBankOCR: http://codingdojo.org/kata/BankOCR/

+Work in progress :)